hippover/palmari/.napari/DESCRIPTION.md

 during conference talks and other public facing events.
 If you'd like to be cited in a particular format, or have a DOI you'd like used, you should provide that information here. -->

+## Description

-Process your SPT-PALM recordings with PALMari's all-inclusive pipeline: spot detection, sub-pixel localization, tracking & more.
+Palmari allows you to process your SPT recordings (PALM or other modalities, 2D) with an all-inclusive pipeline: spot detection, sub-pixel localization, tracking & more.
 Start quickly with default parameters or customize your pipeline, and run it on entire folder of microscope recordings.

 ## Getting Help